Burgundy to Belgium

 While we were recharging, the weather began to heat up.
 Our aim of getting to the coast where it is at least 5 degrees cooler on 30+-degree days in Orléans became a priority.
 After finding ourselves heat-stressed riding through a couple of 26-degree days on the road north, we decided to sit out a string of hot days in Vernon before the last dash to the coast.

-In the meantime, we arranged to meet Arlene in Dunkerque on 7 July for some Belgian cycling together: our new target.
+In the meantime, we arranged to meet Arlene in Dunkerque in early July for some Belgian cycling together: our new target.
+So, we headed for the Normandy coast and managed to beat the next heatwave as we followed the cliffs north to Dunkerque, culminating in a brush with the Tour de France.

 Day 1.
 Dijon to Flavigny sur Ozerain